renehorstmann/rhc/README.md

 # rhc
-A new approach to libc
+A new approach to libc.

+## WARNING:
+In active development